sarahamer13/reading-notes/Reading11-301.md

 ### *What is a NoSQL database?* ###

-NoSQL databases, also known as "not only SQL" are non tabular, and store data differently than relational tables.NoSQL databases come in a variety of types based on their data model.
+- NoSQL databases, also known as "not only SQL" are non-tabular, and store data differently than relational tables.NoSQL databases come in a variety of types based on their data model.
 The main types are document, key-value, wide-column, and graph

 ### *What is inside of a MongoDB database?* ###